DevFrontai678/Final_crawler/README.md

 - Complete the generic Playwright crawler for all 143 custom career pages, with parallel processing, a queue system, and retry logic (target: 80%+ success rate)
 - Add ATS adapters for Greenhouse, Lever, Workday, and others
 - Filter out recruiting/staffing agencies from match results
-- Deliver a cost analysis (low/high estimate) covering Claude API, Voyage AI, SerpAPI, scraping services, server, and Supabase costs for 30-50 users at 1,000 requests/month

 ### Scaling to 7,000-8,000 Partner Accounts

 - ATS detection across all accounts
-- Implement a priority queue (BullMQ or n8n queue): daily / every 3-4 days / weekly crawl tiers
+- Implement a priority queue (BullMQ)
 - Cache ATS detection results (90 days) and deduplicate jobs
-- Optimize Supabase indexing for large-scale queries

 ## Repository Structure